-While following a vegan diet has its advantages, such as lowering blood pressure and cholesterol, reducing or removing food groups within your diet can also impact vitamin and mineral levels.
+While following a vegan diet has its advantages, such as lowering blood pressure and cholesterol, reducing or removing food groups within your diet can impact vitamin and mineral levels.

 If you are vegan or considering a lifestyle change, here are four crucial nutrients you need to know about…

 This essential element is a vital component of haemoglobin, the substance in red blood cells that carries oxygen from the lungs to transport it throughout the body.
 A lack of iron in the body can cause tiredness, fatigue and shortness of breath.

 Owing to a diet rich in wholegrains, vegans consume similar amounts of iron as omnivores.
 However, the body doesn’t absorb iron as effectively from plant-based sources, which means that vegans need to pay attention to ensuring that sufficiency is prioritised.

 B12 helps the body’s ability to reduce the onset of fatigue, supports energy levels and increases concentration levels as well as contributing to normal homocysteine metabolism.
 Low levels of vitamin B12 can lead to tiredness, weakness and loss of appetite as well as constipation and weight loss.

 Vegetarians and vegans are often deficient in B12 as it is found in meat, fish and some dairy products.
 However, unlike some B vitamins, B12 is not found in plant food other than fortified cereals and some plant milk and soy products, this makes it difficult for people following a plant-based diet to get the necessary amount.